ericstrobl/GRCI/README.md

 # Generalized Root Causal Inference

-This repository contains R code for the Generalized Root Causal Inference (GRCI) algorithm for identify patient/sample-specific root causes of a binary variable using the heteroscedastic noise model (HNM).
+This repository contains R code for the Generalized Root Causal Inference (GRCI) algorithm for identifying patient/sample-specific root causes of a binary variable using the heteroscedastic noise model (HNM).
 HNM models both the conditional expectation and conditional mean absolute deviation (similar to the conditional variance) using non-linear functions.

 The Experiments folder contains code needed to replicate the synthetic data results.